Angela Lansbury: 1966–1983: Mame and theatrical stardom

-In 1972, Lansbury returned to London's West End to perform in the Royal Shakespeare Company's theatrical production of Edward Albee's All Over at the Aldwych Theatre.
+In 1972 Lansbury returned to London's West End to perform in the Royal Shakespeare Company's theatrical production of Edward Albee's All Over at the Aldwych Theatre.
 She portrayed the mistress of a dying New England millionaire, and although the play's reviews were mixed, Lansbury's acting was widely praised.
 This was followed by her reluctant involvement in a revival of Mame, which was then touring the United States, after which she returned to the West End to play the character of Rose in the musical Gypsy.
 She had initially turned down the role, not wishing to be in the shadow of Ethel Merman, who had portrayed the character in the original Broadway production.
 When the show started in May 1973, Lansbury earned a standing ovation and rave reviews.
 Settling into a Belgravia flat, she was soon in demand among London society, having dinners held in her honour.
-Following the culmination of the London run, in 1974 Gypsy toured the US; in Chicago, Lansbury was awarded the Sarah Siddons Award for her performance.
+Following the culmination of the London run in 1974, Gypsy toured the US; in Chicago, Lansbury was awarded the Sarah Siddons Award for her performance.
 The show eventually reached Broadway, where it ran until January 1975.
 A critical success, it earned Lansbury her third Tony Award.
-After several months' break, Gypsy toured the US again in the summer of 1975.
+After several months' break, Gypsy toured the U.S. again in the summer of 1975.

-Wanting to move on from musicals, Lansbury obtained the role of Gertrude in the National Theatre Company's production of William Shakespeare's Hamlet, staged at the Old Vic.
+Wishing to move on from musicals, Lansbury won the role of Gertrude in the National Theatre Company's production of William Shakespeare's Hamlet, staged at the Old Vic.
 Directed by Peter Hall, the production ran from December 1975 to May 1976 and received mixed reviews.
 Lansbury disliked the role, later commenting that she found it "very trying playing restrained roles" such as Gertrude.
 Her mood was worsened by her mother's death in November 1975.
 Her next theatrical appearance was in two one-act plays by Albee, Counting the Ways and Listening, performed side by side at the Hartford Stage Company in Connecticut.
 Reviews of the production were mixed, although Lansbury was again singled out for praise.
 This was followed by another revival tour of Gypsy.

-In April 1978, Lansbury appeared in 24 performances of a revival of the musical The King and I staged at Broadway's Uris Theatre; Lansbury played the role of Mrs Anna, replacing Constance Towers, who was on a short break.
+In April 1978 Lansbury appeared in 24 performances of a revival of the musical The King and I staged at Broadway's Uris Theatre; Lansbury played the role of Mrs Anna, replacing Constance Towers, who was on a short break.
 Her first cinematic role in seven years was as novelist Salome Otterbourne in a 1978 adaptation of Agatha Christie's Death on the Nile, filmed in both London and Egypt.
-In the film, Lansbury starred alongside Ustinov and Bette Davis, who became a close friend.
+In the film Lansbury starred alongside Peter Ustinov and Bette Davis, who became a close friend.
 The role earned Lansbury the National Board of Review award for Best Supporting Actress of 1978.